If you have diabetes and peripheral neuropathy, also known as nerve damage, you’re more at risk of developing Charcot foot.

 Treatment for Charcot foot

 If you are diagnosed with Charcot foot you will be seen by a specialist diabetes footcare team.
-Treatment aims to prevent a permanent change to the shape of your foot and future problems.
-As well as reducing the risk of needing an amputation.
+Treatment aims to prevent a permanent change to the shape of your foot and future problems, as well as reducing the risk of needing an amputation.

 Non-surgical treatment

-Charcot foot can often be treated without surgery.
-This treatment involves keeping the foot as still as possible.
-This means you avoid putting any weight on your affected foot.
-To help you with this, your foot will be put in plaster cast, usually from below the knee.
-Or you will be given a protective boot.
+To help you with this, your foot will be put in plaster cast, usually from below the knee, or you will be given a protective boot.
 Your footcare team may also give you a wheelchair or crutches, as you may need them to move around.

 This treatment can take several months, or longer depending on your diagnosis.
 Your footcare team may also give you custom shoes after your treatment.
 This will help to keep your foot protected and help prevent a foot ulcer from developing.